 How You’ll Split the Placement Fee

-In Top Echelon Network, there are two types of split placements—perm split placements and contract split placements.
-The majority of placements made in Top Echelon’s split fee recruiting network are perm split placements, also known as direct-hire split placements.
+Top Echelon Network facilitates two types of split placements—direct hire split placements and contract split placements.
+The majority of placements made in Top Echelon’s split fee recruiting network are direct hire split placements (formerly known as perm placements).

-Just like a perm split placement, though, both the job order recruiter and the candidate recruiter split the placement fee from the client company in the case of a contract split placement.
-The difference is that the recruiters split the placement checks when they are issued, usually on a weekly or semi-weekly basis.
+Just like a direct hire split placement, though, both the job order recruiter and the candidate recruiter split the contract placement fee from the client company.
+The difference is that the recruiters split the placement checks when they are issued—usually on a weekly or semi-weekly basis.

-If the contract split placement is run through a back-office such as Top Echelon Contracting’s recruitment back office solutions, the back-office will take care of all the administrative, legal, and financial issues associated with the placement.
-This includes issuing the placement checks to each recruiter.
+If the contract split placement is processed through a back-office platform, such as Foxhire, the back-office will take care of all the administrative, legal, and financial issues associated with the placement.
+This includes issuing placement checks for each recruiter.